 The first thing you'll probably want to do with the unions is sign up for membership - each union offers exclusive discounts and loyalty schemes for those who sign up at the start of the year, and membership is free, so it's definitely worth your while (you can sign up for both).
-Membership tends to open on the first week of term after Welcome / Freshers' Week.
-HOW WILL YOU INTERACT WITH THE UNIONS?

-For most students, the unions will be a convenient place to eat, drink and meet up with people.
-The QMU contains two bars, a catering outlet, a coffee shop, a state-of-the-art study space, meeting rooms and a renowned live music/clubbing venue, while the GUU offers numerous bars, a café, a Subway franchise and catering outlet, a debates chamber, two libraries, a billiards hall and a purpose-built nightclub.
-Both the QMU and GUU offer the chance to have a say in what they do through student committees - ongoing focus groups for students who want to invest a bit more time in making the unions, and what they do, better.
+Membership tends to open on the first week of term after Freshers' / Welcome Week.
+Both the QMU and GUU offer the chance to have a say in what they do through student committees - ongoing focus groups for students who want to invest a bit more time in improving the unions and what they do.
 Each union's committees and how they operate are different.
 The QMU has four open committees and one which requires students to apply, while the GUU's four committees all operate on an application-only basis.
 Details of the committees can be found to the right.
-Day-to-day both are good places to go for cheap, decent-quality sustenance, and if you're looking for something to do in the evenings, the quizzes, open mics, gigs and club-nights that they offer are generally a solid choice as they're not only designed for students, they're actually planned and managed by them too.
-If that's caught your eye, then read on.
 If you're really into the unions, both of them have elections twice a year for positions on their Boards of Management - the 20ish-student team that are the governing body of each of the organisations.
 Running for a position on the board is a lot more responsibility, but also offers the chance to have a much stronger say in how the organisations are run.
-Check the unions' websites for election dates.
+Check each of the unions' websites for election dates.